 If the inner state at simulation time t shall be reconstructed and a checkpoint representing t is not available, a checkpoint representing a point in simulation time prior to t can be used instead.

-After restoring it the section of the trace file filling the 'gap' between the checkpoint's time and t can be processed.
+After restoring it, the section of the trace file filling the 'gap' between the checkpoint's time and t can be processed.
 Of course, this trace file processing is costly and should be minimized.
 Therefore it is desirable to have as many checkpoints as possible.

 To create checkpoints for the whole trace file, the trace file would need to be processed completely.
-As mentioned before, this is not an alternative because of the large impact on the start-up time of the visualization.
+As mentioned before, this is not possible because of the large impact on the start-up time of the visualization.
 So Huginn creates checkpoints when first reading a specific trace file section.
 If the user wants to jump into this section again later, the created checkpoints can be used to speed up the navigation.

 The cost for reconstructing the inner state for a given point in simulation time grows larger for an increasing number of trace file lines that have to be processed after using the nearest checkpoint before the desired jump target.
 Thus minimizing the number of these lines is intended.
 It can be shown that the expected number of lines to be read is minimal for equally distributed checkpoints if equally distributed jump targets are assumed.
+Note that the events in the simulation are always equally distributed over the trace lines since every line represents one event.
+The assumption of equally distributed jump targets is appropriate since there is no way for the visualization tool to know in advance which regions of the trace file are particularly interesting for the user.

-Equal distribution of checkpoints cannot be obtained without moving the checkpoints constantly around since the domain they are distributed in is continuously growing while the number of checkpoints has to stay the same.
+The mentioned optimum of an equal distribution of the checkpoints cannot be obtained without moving the checkpoints constantly around since the domain they are distributed in is continuously growing while the number of checkpoints has to stay the same.
 But moving all checkpoints around over and over again would definitely be too expensive.
 Instead, an algorithm for the creation of checkpoints is used which first creates checkpoints with a high frequency.
 When the number of processed trace lines and therewith the number of created checkpoints grows, present checkpoints are removed and the frequency of checkpoints is reduced.

-The current checkpoint distance determines whether after reading trace file line n a checkpoint c_n is created. c_n is created when $n \mod d = 0$.
-At the beginning the checkpoint distance is initialized to a value of 1000 lines.
+The current checkpoint distance determines whether after reading trace file line n a checkpoint c_n is created. c_n is created when n mod d = 0.
+At the beginning the checkpoint distance is initialized to a value of $d{\text{initial}} = 1000$ lines.

 The total number of checkpoints is limited by another parameter, the maximum checkpoint count m.
 When the total number of checkpoints reaches this limit, the checkpoint distance d is doubled.
-This first happens after having read $1000 \cdot m$ lines.
-New checkpoints are then created with a lower frequency.
+This happens for the first time after having read $d{initial} \cdot m$ lines.
+New checkpoints are then created at a lower frequency.
 Each time a new checkpoint is created now, a present one with a position no longer matching the new 'doubled d' is removed.
-When no more checkpoints exist which can be removed using this criteria, d is again doubled, further decreasing the checkpoint frequency and making half of the existing checkpoints available for substitution.
+When no more checkpoint exist which can be removed using this criterion, the checkpoint distance d is again doubled, further decreasing the checkpoint frequency and making half of the existing checkpoints available for substitution.